-1.9.2.3 Rudimentary Water Supply (Rural and Farms Area)
+1.9.2.3 Rudimentary Water Supply (Rural and Farms Area including schools)

-The District is progressing with the implementation of rudimentary water and sanitation supply by way of planning of the location of such projects and the production of standard tender documentation for both rudimentary water and sanitation supply.
+The District is progressing with the implementation of rudimentary water and sanitation supply by way of planning the location of such projects and the production of standard tender documentation for both rudimentary water and sanitation supply.

 The District has also through proactive work been appointed by the Department of Water Affairs and Forestry (DWAF) for the implementation of the water and sanitation to schools programme for all the schools within the GSDM area.
+The GSDM is progressing well with this programme however have a challenge of receiving authority to work on private property on which the schools have been located.
+This property ownership issue is currently been dealt with by DoE and DWAF.
+Should it not be dealt with speedily then the GSDM could experience some delays in the implementation programme.